 Payment agreements and settlements

-At Sundgaard, we have extensive experience with all aspects of insolvency, bankruptcy and financial incapacity.
-We are therefore qualified to help you or your company manage any financial challenges.
+At Sundgaard, we have extensive experience with all aspects of insolvency, bankruptcy and financial distress.
+We are qualified to help you or your business manage any financial challenges.

 If a business is financially distressed, it may be necessary to try to make agreements with creditors.
 It can be a bank, suppliers or, for example, the Danish Debt Collection Agency.